scalatra/scalatra-website/guides/commands.md

 abstract class TodosCommand[S](implicit mf: Manifest[S]) extends ModelCommand[S] with JsonCommand {

   /**
-   * Pimp the [org.scalatra.databinding.FieldDescriptor] class with our [TodosStringValidations]
+   * Pimp the [org.scalatra.commands.FieldDescriptor] class with our [TodosStringValidations]
    *
    * This adds the validation to the binding for the FieldDescriptor's b.validateWith function.
    */